Welcome to August, ya’ll!

 As one of my teachers always says, “Patanjali only wanted you to sit down and meditate.
 That’s all he meant by asana.”

-I’ll preface this next section by saying I haven’t studied the timeline and ancient teachings in depth, so I’ll do my best here and come back to it after more study or critiques.
+I’ll preface this next section by saying I am not a philosophical expert, but I’ll do my best here and come back to it after more study or critiques.

-According to my philosophy teacher, training, and a few other sources I’ve found thus far, the practices within Hatha Yoga came about around the same time as Patanjali’s Yoga Sutras.
+According to my training, studies in philosophy, and a few other sources I’ve found thus far, the practices within Hatha Yoga came about around the same time as Patanjali’s Yoga Sutras.
 Though the teachings themselves are said to date back thousands of years, Hatha Yoga is most notably taught from the text, Haṭha Yoga Pradipika, written by Nath Yogi Swatmarama somewhere around the 14th and 15th century A.D.

 The practice emphasizes the importance of diet, cleansing, mudras, pranayama, and meditation.
 It is here that we finally see 15 asanas appear in text.
 Most of these asanas were seated, and rightfully so, as humans moved a lot more back then and balanced their energies as such.
 For a detailed description of these asanas, check out these articles: Part 1; Part 2; Part 3.